 Types of Purchasing Manager Jobs

-- Merchandise Director
+- General Merchandise Manager

-- Purchasing Supervisor
+- Category Purchasing Manager

-Job Outlook for Purchasing Managers
+Are There Job Opportunities for Purchasing Managers?

 The states with the most job growth for Purchasing Manager are Utah, Washington, and North Dakota.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.